zhangh43/chatbot-playground/README.md

 </div>

-A playground project based on the open-source [Memobase](https://github.com/memodb-io/memobase) project, built with Supabase as the backend database.
+A playground project based on the open-source [Memobase](https://github.com/memodb-io/memobase) project, built with Supabase for authentication and Redis for data storage.

 ## Overview

 This project is a playground environment for experimenting with and extending the Memobase functionality.
 It provides a simplified setup for development and testing purposes.

+## Storage Architecture

+This project uses:
+- **Supabase** for authentication
+- **Redis** for storing threads and messages data

+### Redis Data Model

+The application uses Redis to store thread and message data with the following key structure:

+- `thread:{thread_id}` - Hash containing thread data
+- `message:{message_id}` - Hash containing message data
+- `thread:messages:{thread_id}` - Set containing IDs of messages in a thread
+- `user:threads:{user_id}` - Set containing IDs of threads owned by a user

-## Database Setup
+### Previous Database Setup (Supabase SQL)

-The project uses Supabase as its database backend.
+The project previously used Supabase as its database backend.
 Below are the SQL statements to create the necessary tables:

 ### Messages Table
 ```sql